Travel exemptions to Canada for immediate and extended family members

 - Spending up to six months in prison

 Unlike extended family members, immediate family members may travel to Canada without applying for authorization.
-However, they must show documents to prove their family member’s status in Canada and their relationship to them.
+However, they must show documents to prove their family members’ status in Canada and their relationship.

 Documents that prove the status of the person who is in Canada

 You may present a copy of one of the following documents:

 - Provincial or territorial birth certificate (proof of birth in Canada)

 - PR travel document